planetA/tthread/eval/README.md

 ```
 sysctl -w vm.overcommit_memory=1
+sysctl -w vm.max_map_count=128000
 ```

 Tthread will allocate a lot virtual memory, because of private memory mappings (per thread).
 Linux does not give processes more virtual memory then physical memory available on the system.
 The benchmarks however are safe to be used this way.
+The other option will increase the allowed number of memory mappings per process.

 ## Working Benchmarks